rehangit/streambroker/readme.md

 This service does not implement any UI as such.
 It provides backend support for following functions for the accompanying UI:

-* provides a list of available video streams for a user
+* provides a list of available video to stream
 * maintains a list of video streams being actively played by a user
-  * start stream
+  * start a stream
-  * stop stream
+  * stop a stream
 * possibly expire an active stream after duration of the stream

 ## Usage